(Real) living wages!

 Student employees have a statutory holiday entitlement as well as a right to continued payment of wages in case of illness.
 However, the harsh reality is that these minimum labour standards, which are established by labour laws and further improved by collective agreements, are not respected in many places.
 Often, student employees do not call in sick, but work the missed hours on other days.
 Many are not informed by the employers about their holiday entitlement and it is not implemented.
 However, periods of rest in the form of annual leave and not working when sick are essential for good health.

 Compliance with holiday entitlements or regulations on sick leave must be ensured by employers and is not the individual responsibility of student employees!
 The regulations in the collective agreement of the Länder (TV-L) regarding continued payment of wages in case of illness are much better than those for you and your fellow student workers.
 The demand for compliance with the minimum standards is the first step towards improving employment conditions.
-The example of (non-) compliance with legal minimum standards clearly shows what determines the employment relationship of student workers: As an SHK (student assistant), you are directly and personally dependent on your supervisor.
+The example of (non-) compliance with legal minimum standards clearly shows what determines the employment relationship of student workers: As a student assistant, you are directly and personally dependent on your supervisor.
 Since many student employees, for example, aspire towards a carrer in academia, they are dependent on their superiors’ support.
 Especially in addition to the short contract periods, it is an enormous challenge as an individual to assert your rights under such circumstances.

 Right to co-determination!